IBM/aspera-cli/docs/README.erb.md

 Some commands lead to file transfer (upload/download).
 All parameters necessary for this transfer are described in a <%=trspec%> (Transfer Specification), such as:

-- server address
+- Server address
-- transfer user name
+- Transfer user name
-- credentials
+- Credentials
-- file list
+- File list
-- etc...
+- Etc...

 <%=tool%> builds the <%=trspec%> internally as a `Hash`.
 It is not necessary to provide additional parameters on the command line for this transfer.